-The HPV vaccine prevents human papillomavirus (HPV) types that cause several cancers, including:
+The HPV vaccine prevents HPV types that cause several cancers, including:

 - Cervical cancer

 - · Vaginal and vulval cancers

+- Penile cancer

 - Anal cancer

 - Throat cancer

-- Penile cancer

-The HPV vaccine also prevents HPV types that cause genital warts and will prevent most cases of genital warts.
+The HPV vaccine also protects against HPV types that cause genital warts.

 Vaccination is not a substitute for cervical screening.
 This vaccine protects against most, but not all, HPV types that cause cervical cancer.
-All people with a cervix should still get regular cervical screening tests.
+You should still have regular cervical screening.